 Instance

-1. In programming, an instance is one occurrence of a class or object.
+1. With programming, an instance is one occurrence of a class or object.
 For example, a program may have a class/object named Animal, but there could be many instances of Animal, such as lion, cat, and dog.
-An example using JavaScript is shown below.
-The Animal object is created and then three instances of the Animal object are created.
+An example using JavaScript is shown below, where the Animal object is created, followed by three instances.

 function Animal(numlegs, mysound) {